yissachar/awesome-dart/README.md

 * [Eclipse Plugin](https://www.dartlang.org/tools/eclipse-plugin/) - Dart plugin for Eclipse.
 * [Emacs Plugin](https://github.com/nex3/dart-mode) - An Emacs mode for the Dart language
 * [Vim Plugin](https://github.com/dart-lang/dart-vim-plugin) - Syntax highlighting for Dart in Vim

+## Everything Else

+There are lots of awesome libraries being added to [Pub](https://pub.dartlang.org/) all the time.
+If you can't find a library on this list that meets your needs, go ahead and search for it on Pub.
+And if you end up finding an awesome library, we would love a pull request with the info so that everyone else can discover it as well.
+Just make sure to read the [contributing guidlines](https://github.com/yissachar/awesome-dart/blob/master/CONTRIBUTING.md) first.